Snowflake-Labs/sfquickstarts/site/sfguides/src/using_snowflake_cortex_and_streamlit_with_geospatial_data/using_snowflake_cortex_and_streamlit_with_geospatial_data.md

 - An understanding of Geospatial data in Snowflake
 - Using Cortex functions with Snowpark
-- Creating a location centric application using Streeamlit
+- Creating a location centric application using Streamlit
 - An insight to UK centric Datasets such as
   - Places of Interest
   - Weather